CreamyG31337/LLM-Micro-Cap-trading-bot/Experiment Details/Prompts.md

 Constraints And Reminders To Enforce
 - Hard budget.
 Use only available cash shown above.
 No new capital.
-- Full shares only.
+- Fractional shares supported (Wealthsimple).
 No options/shorting/margin/derivatives.
 - Prefer U.S. micro-caps and respect liquidity.
 - Be sure to use up-to-date stock data for pricing details.
 - Maintain or set stop-losses on all long positions.